jasminestudios/jasminestudios.github.io/one-dictionary/index.md

 [<img src="/Resources/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg">](https://apps.apple.com/us/app/one-dictionary/id1207632925)

+## Privacy Policy
+One Dictionary does NOT collect any of your data.
+The only data One Dictionary stores are your settings.
+These are only saved locally.
+No one, other than you, has access to this data.

 ## Creating new Dictionary
 You can create your own dictionary from CSV file and import it to One Dictionary.
 Dictionary data file (.dictionary) is a simple SQLite database file.